NanoComp/meep/doc/docs/Python_Tutorials/Near_to_Far_Field_Spectra.md

 # Near to Far Field Spectra
 ---

-We demonstrate Meep's [near-to-far field transformation](../Python_User_Interface.md#near-to-far-field-spectra) feature using four different examples.
+The [near-to-far field transformation](../Python_User_Interface.md#near-to-far-field-spectra) feature is demonstrated using four different examples.
 There are three steps involved in this type of calculation.
-First, we need to define the "near" surface(s) as a set of surfaces capturing *all* outgoing radiation in the desired direction(s).
-Second, we run the simulation using a pulsed source (or alternatively, a CW source via the [frequency-domain solver](../Python_User_Interface.md#frequency-domain-solver)) to allow Meep to accumulate the Fourier transforms on the near surface(s).
-Third, we have Meep compute the far fields at any desired points with the option to save the far fields to an HDF5 file.
+First, the "near" surface(s) is defined as a set of surfaces capturing *all* outgoing radiation in the desired direction(s).
+Second, the simulation is run using a pulsed source (or alternatively, a CW source via the [frequency-domain solver](../Python_User_Interface.md#frequency-domain-solver)) to allow Meep to accumulate the DFT fields on the near surface(s).
+Third, Meep computes the far fields at any desired points with the option to save the far fields to an HDF5 file.

 [TOC]